IshankReddy/Clipboard-Website/README.md

 # How to run?

-npm install
+Delete node_modules

-Run the html file
+Run npm install

-# How to make changes?
+Run the HTML file

-npm run watch
+# How to edit?

-and every time you do something if you save it.
-It will automaticlly update.
+Run npm run watch